 Read this 5-star Google review below regarding a truck injury case in Queens

 “Super competent, aggressive, and ethical attorney.
 Albert Cohen and his team handled my personal injury case.
 This law firm does not cut corners and will get you maximum compensation.
 It took a little longer then I expected to resolve the case, but the results were above and beyond my most optimistic expectations.
 You truly changed my life, Mr. Cohen!”

 Contact an Experienced Queens Semi Truck Accident Attorney Now

-We provide a free, no-obligation case evaluation and handle all personal injury cases on a contingency fee basis.
+Looking for the best Queens truck accident injury lawyer?
+If you’ve been injured in a truck accident, call the truck accident attorneys at Cohen and Cohen Law Group now for a FREE consultation at 718-736-2567.
+Our Queens and Staten Island truck accident lawyers provide a free, no-obligation case evaluation and handle all personal injury cases on a contingency fee basis.
 You will not pay lawyers’ fees if we do not help you recover monetary compensation for your claim.
 Call 800-247-8164 to arrange an initial consultation.
 You may also use our convenient email contact form to request a return phone call about your case.